IvanKirchev/Weather-App-Fourth/README.md

 Instructions on how to run and build the apploication

-Requirements: Recent node and npm version must be installed.
+Requirements: Recent node and npm versions must be installed.
 Versions used during development: node v17.0.1, npm 8.1.0

 The following commands are avaible from the root derictory of the project